andreasabel/inCode/entry/purely-functional-typed-models.md

 Who would have thought that an autoregressive model is just a fully connected neural network layer with lag?

+Take a fully connected ANN layer and add recurrence --- you get a fully connected RNN layer.
+Take a fully connected ANN layer and add lag --- you get an autoregressive model from statistics!

 There are many more such combinators possible!
 Combinators like `recurrentlyWith` and `lagged` just scratch the surface.
 Best of all, they help